 Short-term Care Quality

-The next category we graded was nursing, which turned out to be a weak link for this facility.
-We awarded this nursing home a grade of D for the area of nursing.
-In computing our nursing ratings, we assess both staffing levels and the skill levels of the nurses.
-This facility provided just 0.3 hours of nursing care per patient on a daily basis.
-This is well below average.
-Lastly, we also looked at some nursing quality-based metrics in determining our nursing grades.
-This facility fared well when it comes to avoiding major falls and pressure ulcers.
-Many consider these data points to be indicators of the quality of nursing care.
+The last area we scored was nursing, turned out to be this facility's worst category.
+We awarded this nursing home a D in that area.
+Our nursing score analyzes the facility's level of nurse staffing.
+We consider both the levels of licensure of the nurses and the quantity of hours spent with patients.
+This place provided a meager 0.3 hours of nursing care per patient daily.
+Finally, we also looked at some nursing quality-based metrics in determining our nursing grades.
+This place fared well when it comes to avoiding pressure ulcers and major falls.
+Many consider these metrics to be good measures of the quality of nursing care.